vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 personal chores backlog, I skipped all exercises except the humming-with-intermittent-pauses exercise that I was executing off-cycle to investigate and address recent performance regression.

+## 2026-07-15: skipped jogging and strength exercises

+On Wednesday 2026-07-15, I skipped jogging and strength exercises.
+My original plan had been to do meal prep prior to my first meal, so I didn't start jogging, but a few items related to the day job ended up using a large share of my early afternoon time so I ended up deferring meal prep.